SuperOfficeDocs/superoffice-docs/docs/apps/requirements/marketing.md

 **REMEMBER TO NEVER:**

 * **Add a drop shadow** (or anything else) to the logo.
 Use only the logos as defined above.
 * **Split the logo** – The logo must stay alongside our name.
 We have experienced few cases where this rule cannot be met.
-Please contact [AS Marketing][4] to make sure you stay on track.
+Please [contact our marketing team][4] to make sure you stay on track.
 * **Oversize the logo** – use the templates provided in this guide to get the size right.
 * **Use the logo on a too busy background**.
 If the background is too busy find another solution ie. putting the logo in a green or white bar/box.
 Whenever possible use the templates provided in this guide to stay clear of uncertainties.